Tourism officers promote tourism and event-related economic growth in order to generate and increase revenue for a

-A range of undergraduate (and postgraduate) qualifications are available in tourism, tourism management and heritage management.
-Research courses carefully and contact individual institutions to identify your particular areas of interest.
+A range of undergraduate (and postgraduate) qualifications is available in tourism, tourism management and heritage management.
+Research courses carefully and contact individual institutions to identify your areas of interest.

 The Tourism Management Institute (TMI), the professional body for tourism destination managers, has a list of TMI Recognised Courses at both undergraduate and postgraduate level.

 You'll need to have: